phtnnz/bmw-cardata/README.md

 ## About

-This is my personal playground for working with the BMW CarData, Ladehistories (charging history) and Reifendiagnose (type diagnosis).
+This is my personal playground for working with the BMW CarData, Ladehistorie (charging history) and Reifendiagnose (type diagnosis).

 ## bmw-cardata